 Fáilte Isteach embraces a relaxed, unstructured learning environment.
 Our classes are tutored entirely by volunteers who are encouraged to welcome participants to their community through language; identify needs through conversation and focus primarily on fluency and building confidence.
 Flexible classes allow our volunteers to support participants in their immediate language requirements while offering a warm welcome.

 How we started

 Fáilte Isteach was established in October 2006 by Third Age in response to the observed daily difficulties that new migrants were experiencing integrating into the local community through a poor understanding or lack of English.
 Following its success as a pilot project in a small rural community, Fáilte Isteach was launched nationally in late 2008.
-From the inaugural class in Summerhill involving 12 volunteer tutors and 7 students, Fáilte Isteach has now grown to 127 groups in 104 locations, with over 1,200 volunteer tutors who support the integration of 3,200 migrant students by delivering over 96,000 hours of free tuition annually.
+From the inaugural class in Summerhill involving 12 volunteer tutors and 7 students, Fáilte Isteach has now grown to 170 classes across 26 counties, with over 1500 volunteer tutors who support the integration of 4500 migrant students by delivering over 96,000 hours of free tuition annually.

 to provide the necessary language skills to migrants in a student-centred, welcoming and inclusive manner.

 to establish a network of Fáilte Isteach groups in communities throughout Ireland.

 to involve older volunteer tutors and recognise their skills, expertise and contribution to the community.